-CAMP is offered both online and in person on a rolling basis, with two options to meet different needs:
+Cohorts are offered on a rolling basis throughout the year, with two formats to meet different needs:

-Taylor DeLaurentis at [email protected] to book a program screening
+Please contact Taylor DeLaurentis at [email protected] to inquire about upcoming program dates and to schedule a program screening.

 CAMP Facilitator/Coach